-Student Diversity & Inclusion is committed to supporting our transgender, gender non-comforming, and gender non-binary community.
+The Pride Center is committed to supporting our transgender, nonbinary, and gender-diverse community.

 It's important for you to keep UND up-to-date with your current address and contact information.
-The legal name listed in Campus Connection is the way your name will appear on your diploma, and your listed home address will be used for almost all mailed correspondence.
+Your name listed in Campus Connection is the way your name will appear on your diploma, and your listed home address will be used for almost all mailed correspondence.

 - Log in to Campus Connection